Back to blog

 $client->get('https://quotes.toscrape.com/js/');

-To locate the elements, first, we need to get a reference for the crawler object.
-The best way to get an object is to wait for a specific element on a page using the waitFor() method.
-It takes the CSS Selector as a parameter:
+To locate the elements, first get a reference for the crawler object.
+You can do this by waiting for a specific element using the waitFor() method.

 $crawler = $client->waitFor('.quote');

-The rest of the code is similar to Goutte’s as both use the same CssSelector component of Symfony.
+The rest of the process is similar to Goutte, as both use Symfony’s CssSelector component.

 The container HTML element of a quote

-First, the filter method is supplied by the CSS Selector to get all of the quote elements.
-Then, the anonymous function is supplied to each quote to extract the author and the text:
+First, the filter method is supplied with a CSS Selector to get all of the quote elements.
+Then, an anonymous function is applied to each quote to extract the author and the text:

 $crawler->filter('.quote')->each(function ($node) {